kwabenasapong/openpldoc/manual/source/configure.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Here you can change the default separators used in the scripture references.
-The default values are shown in grey when the custom separators has not be enabled and nothing has been entered.
+The default values are shown in gray when the custom separators has not be enabled and nothing has been entered.
 Note that the default separators can change if the language of OpenLP is changed.